-Go to the Exercise Your Rights page if you want to understand the information employers can access when they do a background check, which would include information from your RAP sheet (Record of Arrests and Prosecutions).
+Go to the Rights page if you want to understand the information employers can access when they do a background check, which would include information from your RAP sheet (Record of Arrests and Prosecutions).

 Birth and Death Certificates: In Westchester County, birth and death records can be obtained from the local clerk in the village, town or city in which the event being documented, birth or death, took place.
 For the telephone numbers of local clerks throughout Westchester County, please review this list of Phone Numbers for City, Town and Village Clerks (westchesterclerk.com)

 New York State/New York City Resources: In addition to contacting local clerks, or the Westchester County Archives, you may be able to obtain these documents from New York State.
 The Vital Records Section of the New York State Department of Health files certificates for births, marriages and deaths that occur in New York State outside of New York City and for marriage licenses issued in New York State outside of New York City.
 Wothin New York City, contact the New York City Health Department.